Subhashponnuri/Subhashponnuri/README.md

 - 👋 Hi, I’m @Subhashponnuri
 - 👀 I’m interested in analysing the data
 - 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analyst internship
 - 📫 How to reach me ponnurisubhash@gmail.com

 <!---